diamond-nicholas/Telegram_bot/README.md

-   open the chat and type the '/start' command, the bot will respond with some set of instructions to follow which makes it so easy to use the bot. type '/link' command which gives links of places to learn how to code type '/mopre' command for more links on where to learn how to code. if any other command is entered, the bot tells you its cant handle that but gives you a clue of command it can handle.
+   open the chat and type the '/start' command, the bot will respond with some set of instructions to follow which makes it so easy to use the bot. type '/link' command which gives links of places to learn how to code type '/mopre' command for more links on where to learn how to code. if any other command is entered, the bot tells you, I cant handle that, but gives you a clue of command it can handle.
+- This bot was created as an inspiration to help people interested in learning how to code but don't know where to start.
+I also encountered the same challenges when I started learning how to code.
+But with this bot people will know about platforms that can guide them on how to code.The bot creates lists of websites people can learn how to code and also gives a summary of what to expect from those websites.
+- I gave the class the name "Nicholas" with the intention to change it to the name of the bot "klaus154_bot".

 # Getting Started

 To get your own copy of our project simply clone the repository to your local machine.